breizeway/air-bud/README.md

 ## developing

-- install the vercel cli `npm i -g vercel`
+- install the vercel CLI with `npm i -g vercel`
-- use the vercel cli and run `vercel dev serverless`.
+- use the vercel CLI and run `vercel dev serverless`.
   - this initializes the serverless `app` function at `serverless/api/handler.py`

 ## python api